Buying guide

 |---|---|---|

-How we compare 3D printer under $500 options
+How to compare 3D printer under $500 options

-For commercial-intent equipment pages, the cheapest option is rarely the real cheapest setup.
+The cheapest option is rarely the lowest-cost complete setup.
 Consumables, fixtures, software, ventilation, accessories, warranty terms, and wasted learning time all matter.

 - total setup cost